The Port States & Roles of Spanning Tree Protocol (STP and RSTP)

 When you add a new Switch to a backup network, it starts in Blocking mode.
 If there are many devices in the topology, your device can’t go straight to Forwarding.
 Doing that might create loops in the network.
 So, to prevent issues, your Switch goes through a process of listening and learning, and then it starts sending data on the network.

-When you’re connecting a PC or server to a switch socket, use PortFast on it.
+When you’re connecting a PC or server to a switch socket, use PortFast.
 This way, end-users or important company machines can start using your LAN right away.
 So, it goes straight to Forwarding mode.
 Thanks for sticking with us!

 Add a Comment